SteelAgent9six/Comp1004-Project/README.md

 ## Features

-- **Password Storage**: Users can input the website URL and password into the form and submit them to be stored locally.
+- **Password Storage**: Users can input the website name and password into the form and submit them to be stored locally.
-- **Password Retrieval**: Users can search for a password by entering the website URL in the search field and clicking the "Search" button.
+- **Password Retrieval**: Users can search for a password by entering the website name in the search field and clicking the "Search" button.
 - **Clear Saved Data**: Users can clear all saved passwords by clicking the "Clear Saved Data" button.

 ## Technologies Used